 I remember the first time I thought I was going to be shot.
 I had come to school late that day, so I didn’t hear the announcement over the intercom.
 I didn’t realize that it was just another one of the seemingly endless drills we always did at the start of the school year.
 Fire drills, earthquake drills, for some reason tornado drills, and drills for when someone might burst into the classroom and shoot us while we hid in cupboards and closets.
 I was prepared—for what, I don’t know.
 I was only thirteen, so a vision of jumping up and tackling the gunman, playing the hero, flashed briefly through my head.
 I think I knew, though, that all I’d do was huddle under a desk and wait to die.

 I remember the first time I shot a gun.
 I was eight years old, at a Cub Scout camp.
 We—the kids—got a choice between rowing out onto the lake or learning how to shoot a BB gun.
+We even got to use an airsoft mask for safety.
 Naturally, all of us boys immediately decided that we were never going to row crew.

 I remember the Scout master making a big deal of holding the rifle correctly as it was the most powerful pellet gun.
 The kick was apparently very dangerous—if we weren’t careful, the butt of the rifle could pop up and break our nose.
 But I remember shooting for the first time and how easy it was.
 Hold the barrel steady, line up the tiny iron sights, exhale, and pull the trigger.
 I didn’t even have to wait for the satisfying hole in the paper target to appear.
 I could be really good at this, I thought, in the way that eight-year-olds think they can be good at anything.